 Japanese houses are indicative of a collective mindset.
-Many of those designed and built after 1945 portray a willingness to experiment with form and function, often belying a ferocity of presence in the face of existential threats like earthquakes and onerous inheritance taxes.
+Many of those designed and built after 1945 portray a willingness to experiment with form and function, belying a ferocity of presence in the face of existential threats like earthquakes and onerous inheritance taxes.

-As much as the physical constraints of urban settings, like small plots and a lack of light in dense cities can influence the design of modern Japanese single family homes, there is a daring on the part of young home owners who commission private architects to design very specific concepts, quite apart from the plethora of construction company prefab structures on offer.
+As much as the physical constraints of urban settings, like small plots and a lack of light in dense cities can influence the design of modern Japanese single family homes, there is a daring on the part of home owners who commission private architects to design very specific concepts, quite apart from the plethora of construction company prefab structures on offer.

-In turn, young Japanese architects bring an unflinching focus to such commissions and a determination to perfectly realize the opportunity that lies hidden in a client’s boldness and a challenging setting.
+In turn, Japanese architects bring an unflinching focus to such commissions and a determination to perfectly realize the opportunity that lies hidden in a client’s boldness and a challenging setting.

 “…younger architects express themselves solely through these little houses… They’ll often spend two or three years on a tiny house, making it perfect.
 It’s a lengthy process in which they’ll make maybe 50 or 100 paper models…” – Cathelijne Nuijsink – MARK Magazine, 40, 63.